rebeccabernie/CurrencyAnalyser/README.md

 # 4th Year Applied Project
-## *An Analysis of the Viability and Volatility of Cryptocurrency* with Currency Analyser Webapp
+## *An Analysis of the Viability and Volatility of Cryptocurrency* with Currency Analyser Web Application

 > Module: Applied Project and Minor Dissertation / 4th Year Software Development
 > Team: Rebecca Kane, Tara O'Kelly (Group 3.2)
 > Supervisor: Dr Ian McLoughlin

+**Screencast**
+A screencast of the Currency Analyser web application can be viewed on Youtube, [here](https://www.youtube.com/watch?v=CYzFlVtJL5Y&feature=youtu.be).
+The screencast can also be downloaded from this repository, [here](https://github.com/rebeccabernie/CurrencyAnalyser/blob/master/Screencast.mp4).

 *Jump to*
 [Project Description](#project-description)